ThKrypt/QualCoder/01-Introduction.md

 ### MacOS

-There is a QualCoder 3.2 version app made by Ben (GitHub userkampfg) for macOS 13.
-It might work on other versions.
-You will need to install developer tools for mac (sorry I am not sure how to describe how to do this).

 1) Install recent versions of [Python3](https://www.python.org/downloads/) and [VLC](https://www.videolan.org/vlc/).

 2) Download the latest release "Source code" version in ZIP format, from the releases section of the project here on GitHub: https://github.com/ccbogel/QualCoder/releases/tag/3.2 and extract it into /Applications